sensorberg-dev/ios-sdk/README.md

 ## Documentation

-To install the Sensorberg SDK, clone the repo and run the included script:
+To install the Sensorberg SDK docset, clone the repo and run the included script:

 ```
 $ cd your-project-directory